LibrEars/Science-web-journal/README.md

  * Knowledge conservation (transcript)

 # Interactive wiki / dynamic lab book
-The heart of the science-web journal will be the interactive wiki or dynamic lab book (a good name has yet to be found).
-It will be the dayly tool of the scientist, providing the platform to insert data, evaluate them and to note down results.
-Combining strengths of the wiki-concept known from [Wikipedia](https://www.wikipedia.org/), of the [jupyter notebook](https://jupyter.org/), of version control like [git](https://git-scm.com/) and the use of an intelligent database (see [discussion](https://github.com/LibrEars/Science-web-journal/wiki#automatic-information-sharing-dataset-and-machine-readability)) enables a highly efficient workflow.
-It will be flexible enough to allow the user a broadband choice for choosing different text editors and data analyzing languages/tools but even so standardized enough to ensure fluent collaborating.
-The recommended data analyzing language will be Python due to its richness as a fully developed programming language, large community and its open-source nature.
+The heart of the science-web journal will be an interactive wiki or dynamic lab book (a good name has yet to be found).
+It will be the daily tool of the scientist, providing aplatform to insert data, evaluate them and to note down results.
+Combining strengths of the wiki-concept known from [Wikipedia](https://www.wikipedia.org/), [jupyter notebook](https://jupyter.org/), version control like [git](https://git-scm.com/) and the use of an intelligent database (see [discussion](https://github.com/LibrEars/Science-web-journal/wiki#automatic-information-sharing-dataset-and-machine-readability)) would enable a highly efficient workflow.
+It will be flexible enough to allow the user a broadband choice of different text editors and data analyzing languages/tools but standardized enough to ensure fluent collaborating.
+The recommended data analyzing language will be Python due to its richness as a fully developed programming language, large community and open-source nature.

 # Process of transcription
-A fundamental part of science is the process of transcript.
-It could be simplified by systematically connecting its different stages into one integrated net.
-Especially education would benefit from this.
+A fundamental part of science is the process of transcribing inforamtion.
+It could be simplified by systematically connecting its different stages into an integrated net, with particular benifits for education.
 Starting from interactive wiki-books, students could read upwards the 'tree of knowledge' to their field of interest till they reach the cutting-edge research.
 ![transcript](/Artwork/transcript.png)

 # Level of access